fluid-project/infusion/README.txt

     FLUID-2577 Renderer performance can be slow on IE 6 and 7 in some contexts.

 Inline Edit:
-    FLUID-1600 Pressing the "Tab" key to exit edit mode, places focus on the wrong item
+    FLUID-1600 Pressing the "Tab" key to exit edit mode places focus on the wrong item FLUID-2536 Inline Edit test fails using IE 8

 Uploader:
   For information related to known issues with Flash 10 compatibility, see http://wiki.fluidproject.org/x/kwZo